UMAprotocol/oval-quickstart/README.md

 ### `ChainlinkOvalImmutable` Contract

-- A standard instance of an Oval contract, exemplifying the most streamlined setup using Chainlink and the Immutable controller.
+- A standard instance of an Oval contract, exemplifying the most streamlined setup using Chainlink and the `ImmutableController`.
 Comprehensive guidance for deployment and practical usage is detailed in the [ChainlinkOvalImmutable deployment](#chainlinkovalimmutable-deployment) section of this document, providing step-by-step instructions.

 ### Demos